Sentinal920/Automating-BOF/README.md

 # Automating-BOF-OSCP
 This was made just for the OSCP BOF, and this helped me to complete OSCP BOF exam machine under 15mins.

+For practice you can use tryhackme bof room

 ## Step-1
 Edit CONFIG.py